hamdi-bouasker/Cipher-Shield/README.md

 I coded it from the scratch with C# and it's heavily tested for a flawless usability and functionality.

 Cipher Shield is a robust and secure solution designed to handle all your password and file management needs.
-It includes a password generator, password manager, file encryption using **AES-GCM**, and regex-based file renaming.
+It includes a password generator, password manager, file encryption using **AES-GCM with Argon2id**, and regex-based file renaming.
 With Cipher Shield, you can ensure that your sensitive data remains protected at all times.

-**AES-GCM** is an encryption algorithm wich provides confidentiality + authenticity (tag).
+**AES-GCM with Argon2id** is an encryption algorithm wich provides confidentiality + authenticity.

 This type of encryption is known for its speed and security, making it a preferred choice for many organizations, including the U.S. government.